Collaborative Semantic Alignment in Recommendation Systems: Proposed Method

 \subsection{Training Phase}

 In traditional bipartite graph learning for RecSys, a common practice involves initializing user and item ID-based embeddings randomly and updating their representations symmetrically.
-This symmetric learning paradigm entails aggregating the representations of neighbors for each user and item.
+This symmetric learning paradigm involves aggregating the representations of neighbors for each user and item.

-However, symmetric learning, as traditionally employed, is suboptimal with contextual information.
+However, symmetric learning, as traditionally employed, is suboptimal with semantic information.
 There are two primary reasons for this suboptimality.
 First, the initialization methods for users and items differ significantly.
 Users' representations are initialized as ID-based random representations, while items' representations are derived from Text-based representations generated by pre-trained language models (PLMs).
 This discrepancy results in two key differences: (1) \textit{Representation Space Mismatch}: The ID-based random initialization and Text-based PLM-generated representations are situated in different representation spaces, making direct symmetrical aggregation problematic.
-(2) \textit{Information Discrepancy}: The ID-based random initialization contains relatively meaningless information, while the Text-based PLM-generated representations incorporate influential contextual information.
+(2) \textit{Information Discrepancy}: The ID-based random initialization contains relatively meaningless information, while the Text-based PLM-generated representations incorporate influential semantic information.
 Combining these disparate representations in a symmetric manner can lead to issues.
 One critical concern is the phenomenon we term "item representation contamination."
-In traditional symmetric learning, during the aggregation process, user ID-based random initialized representations are aggregated to form the item representation, which is then integrated into the unified representation space (depicted in Fig.~\ref{fig:alignment}).
-This aggregation includes information from random initialization, which may not contribute to accurate item representations.
-Consequently, the item representations can become diluted and noisy, deviating from their intended informative space.
+In traditional symmetric learning, during the aggregation process, user ID-based random initialized representations are aggregated to form the item representation, which is then integrated into the unified representation space.